genya0407/hist/README.md

 # hist

-CLI tool that reads numbers from stdin, and generates histogram.
+CLI tool that reads numbers from stdin, and writes histogram to stdout.

 Caution: